GeoffBarrett/BatchTINTV2/README.md

   e) If the variable is a single line of paths then append the two paths to the end of the variable, you will need to add a semicolon to separate each path (existing path;git-core path;bin path).
-  If the window you are looking at has a list of the different paths then you will simply add the two paths separately.
+  If the window you are looking at has a list of the different paths, then you will simply add the two paths separately.

   f) Click apply/okay to confirm the addition of these paths, close the existing Command Prompt, open a new Command Prompt and the commands will now be available

-5) If you are using Python 3.4.4 I have included two wheel (.whl) files in the GitHub repository for PyQt4 that will need to be installed via the Command Prompt.
+5) If you are using Python 3.4.4 I have included two wheel (‘.whl’) files in the GitHub repository for PyQt4 that will need to be installed via the Command Prompt.

 If you have not added the Python 3.4.4 path to the system variable (as done for the GitHub path) then you will have to do the same.